connor-verheyen/COVID19_IndoorRH/README.md

 # Associations between indoor relative humidity and global COVID-19 outcomes

-*This repository contains SI Material for the paper:
+*This repository contains code, data, and SI Material for the paper:
 C. A. Verheyen and  L. Bourouiba (2022) Associations between indoor relative humidity and global COVID-19 outcomes.
 Journal of the Royal Society Interface, doi.10.1098/rsif.2021.0856.*

 *Citation: